Laura-Villain/Levonorgestrel/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 ### Absorption <a id="model-parameters-and-assumptions-absorption"></a>

-`logP` (as lipophilicity), `specific intestinal permeability`, and dissolution-related parameters were implemented with Lint80 or Weibull dissolution parameters depending on the formulation used in each study (`T80%` ot `T50%`, `dissolution shape`, `dissolution time` and/or `lag time`) were optimized by comparing model prediction with observed plasma PK data following oral administration.
+LNG administration was further expanded by incorporating aqueous solubility, intestinal permeability, and drug dissolution to simulate LNG exposure after oral administration.
+The permeability of LNG (`specific intestinal permeability`), and dissolution-related parameters were optimized by comparing model prediction with observed plasma PK data following oral administration.
+Dissolution was implemented with Lint80 or Weibull dissolution parameters depending on the formulation used in each study (`T80%` ot `T50%`, `dissolution shape`, `dissolution time` and/or `lag time`).

 ### Distribution <a id="model-parameters-and-assumptions-distribution"></a>